 The Beautiful Faces of Hope

 Hope could be the single most important service that the Fisher Houses provide.
-These Compassionate Care Houses are located on Wright-Patterson Air Force Base, adjacent to the Wright-Patterson Medical Center.
-The mission of the Houses is to provide an affordable on-base refuge close to the Medical Center for patients and their families.
+These Compassionate Care Houses are located on Wright-Patterson Air Force Base, adjacent to the Wright-Patterson Medical Center, and at the Dayton VA Medical Center.
+The mission of the Houses is to provide an affordable on-base refuge close to their respective Medical Centers for patients and their families.
 The Houses are a safe haven after those long days at the hospital, a place where they can rest and regain strength for the next day’s challenges.
 Families can spend time alone in their spacious rooms, or share conversation and meals with friends with similar circumstances in the warm atmosphere of our kitchens and dining rooms.

 The House managers and volunteers try to reduce their feeling of isolation by quickly lending them a helping hand getting settled.
 In short, they let each family know they are never alone and there are many people around them that care.
 Society at times looks upon a life threatening illness or injury as a death sentence.
 It is not and we have the beautiful faces of survivors to prove it.
 Their diagnosis could mean long-term therapy, but there is always hope.